kraken-build/kraken-base-image/readme.md

 # kraken-base-image

-This repository provides a Docker image with the latest `kraken-wrapper` and loads of common programming language runtimes and toolchains for effectively executing project builds with Kraken.
+The `kraken-base-image` provides a Docker image for AMD64 and ARM64 platforms that comes pre-bundled with a lot of different common programming language runtimes and toolchains, intended to be used as a runtime image for continuous integration pipelines.

-## Platforms

-Currently, the image is only available for `linux/amd64`.
-This is because compiling Python on `linux/arm64` via QEMU is impossibly slow on GitHub actions and I have yet to see it complete successfully.
+    $ docker pull ghcr.io/kraken-build/kraken-base-image:develop

-## Overview
+## Image contents

 | Software | Installed via | Version |
 | -------- | ------------- | ------- |